jekhi5/ImageProcessor/README.md

   helper class.
   - Furthermore, this allowed us to limit our reliance on `ImageUtil`, which now only has the ability to read PPM files.

+## Completeness

+The whole program is complete.
+It may still be extended in the future, but it currently works in its entirety.